+Phillipa Klaiber is a Photographic Artist with an MA in Photography from the University of the West of England (UWE Bristol).
 The central themes of her practice are the quiet occurrences of nature and the intersection between the human and natural worlds.
-She works with photography, archives and collaborative practice to create work that is poetic and instinctual.
+She works with photography, archives, plant-based processes and collaborative practice to create work that is poetic and instinctual.

-Currently, Phillipa is working on a collaborative project, Compost, with photographer Michael Swann.
+‘Compost’ (2021-present) - a collaboration with photographer Michael Swann.
 ‘Compost’ uses ideas in queer theory and ecology to dismantle heteronormative views of nature and highlight that humanity and nature are not separate entities.
-‘Compost’ was shown at Format23 and exhibited at Boomsatsuma Gallery, Bristol, in 2022.
+‘Compost’ was shown at FORMAT Festival in 2023 and the duo received a Realisation Grant from the Centre for British Photography in 2024.

 (Based in Bristol, UK)